junxit/us-congress-bills-110/bill.md

     >   - **(B)** *Availability of information and notice* Not later than 45 days before the date of such a hearing, the qualified small public housing agency shall—
     >     - **(i)** make all information relevant to the hearing and any determinations of the agency regarding the goals, objectives, and policies of the agency to be considered at the hearing available for inspection by the public at the principal office of the public housing agency during normal business hours; and
     >     - **(ii)** publish a notice informing the public that (I) the information is available as required under clause (i), and (II) a public hearing under subparagraph (A) will be conducted.

+- **(c)** *Amendments and modifications to plans* Subsection (g) of section 5A of the United States Housing Act of 1937 (42 U.S.C.
+1437c–1(g)) is amended by adding at the end the following new paragraph:
+  > - **(3)** *Qualified small public housing agencies* Except to the extent that this subsection applies to annual public housing agency plans, nothing in this section may be construed to exempt a qualified small public housing agency from the requirements under this subsection.